 Updated vanity with mirror and fixtures on tile wall

-Whether you’re replacing an existing fixture or putting the finishing touches on a recent renovation project, we can help guide you through the process swiftly and correctly.
+Whether you’re replacing a ceiling light fixture or putting the finishing touches on a recent renovation project, we can help guide you through how to install a light fixture swiftly and correctly.

 It is extremely important to not only cut off the electricity to where you are working but to also use a voltage tester to ensure that you can begin working safely.
 You should turn off the breaker on your electrical panel that feeds power to the area where you’ll be working.